kode4food/interpol/doc/API_Reference.md

 The `path` property of createFileResolver's options can also take an Array of paths.
 The `compile` flag tells the resolver that it should compile Interpol templates (in-memory only) if a JSON file can't be found.
 The `monitor` flag tells the resolver that it should monitor the directories for changes and reload the modules automatically.

 ### System Modules
 The default memory resolver exposes the standard run-time library of Interpol.
 This library consists of several modules that provide a variety of functionality.
-These modules include array and string manipulation, as well as math and local functions.
+These modules include array, string and math functions.
 See [the Language Reference](Language_Reference.md) for more information.